CianMRoche/AstroWiki/Galaxies/Galaxies - Questions.md

 Resolution?
 - recently deep surveys ([[Catalogs#SDSS|SDSS]]) have found many more extremely faint dwarf galaxies (raising up the observations above)
 - [[Observatories#LSST|LSST]] is forecasted to improve this further
+- Nora Shipp here at MKI has demonstrated that the tension may be resolved by carefully acounting for detectability of sattelite dwarfs
 - What remains is the question "what is suppressing star formation in small halos?".
 Feedback?

 **(ii) the core-cusp problem**